Multi-Geo Capabilities in Exchange Online

 Before you can start using Multi-Geo capabilities in Exchange Online, Microsoft needs to configure your Exchange Online tenant for Multi-Geo support.
 This one-time configuration process is triggered when you order Multi-Geo licenses and should typically take less than 30 days to complete.

-You'll receive notifications in the Office 365 message center when your configuration has started and completed.
+You'll receive notifications in the Office 365 message center when your configuration has completed.
 Configuration is automatically triggered when you buy Multi-Geo licenses.

 Mailbox placement and moves